 - Direct collection through questionnaires addressed to the sample Legal Units (collected in the field, under the IRIA system). - First Wave, formed by a main sample.
-Takes place from April to September of year t+1. - Second Wave, which is made up of a complementary sample whose collection takes place from October to December of year t+1. - Request and granting of Social Security Affiliates File for the loading of Employment variables at the microdata level.

-- Request and granting files from the AEAT and other tax administrations.
-Using this information we will proceed with: - Assignment of the lack of response (Negative, Unreachable and the like). - Assignment of high samples that did not enter the direct collection. - Assignment of the sample group M of UFAES. of Trade and Services (subsample formed by approximately 16,000 units that were surveyed in exercise t-1, but which for exercise t do not go to the Field.
-Instead the complete questionnaire will be assigned using the UFAES method, based on estimators of the change in tax variables between the two years and information collected from year t-1). - The assignment of a new sample group called M' (due to its affinity with the just-explained M group), for which no questionnaire is required and which is likewise assigned.
-The objective is to cover as much information as necessary for the Statistical Enterprise's implementation without increasing the burden on informants (in this case, the number of questionnaires).
-These units are expressly chosen because they are especially suitable for assignment.
-This is because there is detailed administrative information about them and because, in most cases, a questionnaire exists for the previous year (although it is not mandatory, as in the M that is assigned with the UFAES methodology).
+Takes place from April to September of year t+1. - Second Wave, which is made up of a complementary sample whose collection takes place from October to December of year t+1. - Request and granting of Social Security Affiliates File for the loading of Employment variables at the microdata level. - Request and granting files from the AEAT and other tax administrations.
+Using this information we will proceed with: - Assignment of the lack of response (Negative, Unreachable and the like). - Assignment of high samples that did not enter the direct collection. - The imputation of the subsample called Mprima.
+For this group, the completion of the questionnaire is not requested, but all the information will be imputed.
+These units are expressly chosen because they are especially suitable because there is very complete administrative information on them and because, in most cases, there is a questionnaire from the previous year.

 Collection through questionnaires using the IRIA system is carried out using the INE Collection Units.
-Internet completion of the questionnaire is encouraged (more than 80% of questionnaires are completed this way) although other response channels are also available to informants (postal mail, telephone, fax, etc.).
+Internet completion of the questionnaire is encouraged (more than 97% of questionnaires are completed this way) although other response channels are also available to informants (postal mail, telephone, fax, etc.).